-Like I said, Apo Island is mostly known for its sea turtle activity, but I find that the snorkeling experience it offers is just as equally amazing.
+For casual tourists, Apo Island is mostly known for its sea turtle sighting, but I find the snorkeling experience in its coral gardens just as equally amazing.
 Here’s my experience at Apo Island in Negros Oriental!

-Anyway, from the shores of Zamboanguita it took about 30-45 minutes to reach Apo Island.
-We stopped several meters from the shore of the island, where the sea turtles can be seen.
+We stopped several meters from the shore of Apo Island, where the sea turtles can be spotted.
 We were divided into groups of 4 and assigned a single guide.
 Our guide beckoned us to follow him as he looked for sea turtles.

 We immediately saw one near the shore, but there were too many people so we went a little further.
 At one point we saw two sea turtles together.
 The other one — which is the biggest one that I’ve seen, with head the same size as a human’s, if not bigger — stopped to eat some sea grapes.
 We had time to watch it and take photos and videos.